 I know this because I tested it quite often…

-So, the fastest and most accurate method that can help you get a feeling for how your eating habits affect your weight is stepping on the scale each day.
+So, the fastest and most accurate method that can help you get a feeling for how your eating habits affect your body is stepping on the scale each day.
 Period!

-I hear you protesting: “Checking weight daily?
-This is something many weight loss sites on the web don’t recommend.”
+I hear you protesting: “Stepping on the scale daily – this is something many experts on the web don’t recommend.”

 Whether you want to lose pounds or maintain your healthy weight, you should check your weight daily.
 A long-term study with over 3,000 overweight and obese men and women came to the same conclusion.

-It seems to be easier for us to combat a tiny amount of weight gain than to compensate for a larger weight gain all at once.
-When you check your weight daily, then a constructive mind shift happens that is independent of dietary changes or weight loss programs.
+It seems to be easier for us to combat a tiny amount of weight gain than to compensate for a larger gain all at once.
+When you check the numbers on your scale daily, then a constructive mind shift happens.
+This mind shift is independent of dietary changes or slimming programs.

 Baby action steps to automate your daily weight checking process

-Step 1: Develop the daily routine of checking weight undressed, breakfastless in the morning.
+Step 1: Develop the daily routine of stepping on the scale undressed, breakfastless in the morning.

-Step 2: Jot your exact weight on a daily calendar or chart.
-Please don’t cheat; not being exact will make your weight management harder.
+Step 2: Jot your exact number on a daily calendar or chart.
+Please don’t cheat; not being exact will make it harder for you to lose pounds.

 Step 3: Stick to this daily weighing habit for several weeks (or even indefinitely) and learn exactly what kind of clean eating habits provoke a positive weight loss effect.